department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs.md

 ---
 <div class="va-introtext">

-Find out how VA DBQ forms (disability benefits questionnaires) can help us determine your VA disability rating and speed up the process for deciding your disability compensation claim or pension benefits application.
+Find out how VA disability benefits questionnaires (VA DBQs) can help us determine your disability rating and speed up the process for deciding your disability compensation claim or pension benefits application.

 </div>